 Maybe you hear the words “vaginal moisturizer” and you think “oh, that’s a sex thing,” but it’s actually not.
-Vaginal moisturizers and personal lubricants are different products created for different purposes, and though the former may help make sex less painful for women experiencing vaginal dryness and atrophy, the two products are not intended to be interchangeable.
+Vaginal moisturizers and personal lubricants are different products created for different purposes, and though the former may help make sex less painful for women experiencing vaginal dryness and vaginal atrophy, the two products are not intended to be interchangeable.

 What Is a Vaginal Moisturizer?

 Exactly as the skin on your face changes with health and age, so goes the skin on your most intimate parts.
 Whether chronic vaginal dryness is brought about by the natural hormonal changes of menopause, the unnatural hormonal changes of cancer treatment, or an autoimmune illness such as Sjogren’s, it’s no fun.
 If your face felt tight and itchy, you’d get a good moisturizer and apply it as often as you needed to return your skin to a calm and supple state — and that’s just what an intimate skin moisturizer does.
 Only it does it for your vagina.
 Applied externally, it helps reduce itching, burning, and irritation.